What history teaches us about B2B marketing in a recession

 - Source higher quality materials for a fairer price, leading to a better product outcome compared to the market average.

-For most CMOs, the challenge has always been proving the effectiveness of their department — usually a doddle as long as sales are going well.
+For most CMOs, the challenge is proving the effectiveness of their marketing department — usually a doddle as long as sales figures are in the green.

-It’s during an economic downturn that things turn sour as falling sales heap extra pressure on CMOs to prove the effectiveness of their investments.
+It’s during an economic downturn when things turn sour as falling sales heap extra pressure on CMOs to demonstrate why the company should continue to invest in dozens of marketing channels.
 Ordinarily, the first thing to go is above-the-line activity which, in today’s era of B2B marketing, consists of stuff like display ads, YouTube ads, and maybe TV or radio campaigns.

 This sort of short-term thinking kills long-term performance, and there are several reasons why.